 Step 2: Apply a Little Cleaner to the Cloth

 Make sure not to use too much of the cleaner.
 More does not always translate to better, especially with leather gloves.
-The clue is not to overdo the washing and spread the solution on your gloves moderately.
-To achieve the perfect amount, it is important that you first apply the solution on a cloth.
+The clue is not to overdo the washing and spread the solution on your pair moderately.
+To achieve the perfect amount, it is important that you first apply the solution to a cloth.
 It will lower the chances of spreading too much solution directly to the gloves, as it could be quickly absorbed by the gear, leaving marks on the leather.

 Step 3: Spread the Cleaning Solution all over the Gloves

 Once you’ve applied the solution to the cloth, spread it on the glove’s exterior.
 No need to be aggressive while cleaning the gloves.
 Gently apply the solution in circular movements to treat all the areas.
-Start with fingers and work your way to wrist parts, checking on the buildup of dirt on your cloth.
+Start with your fingers and work your way to wrist parts, checking on the buildup of dirt on your cloth.

 Once it gets dirty, you need to dip it inside clean water, wring out the excess water, and then continue where you stopped.
 Also, note that you don’t need to clean your leather gloves with a specific solution now and then.
 You can simply use wet or even baby wipes since they can effectively spot-clean leather, thus, saving you from washing the items a lot of times throughout the year.

-Step 4: Let Your Gloves Dry Out
+Step 4: Let Your Them Dry Out

 Conditioning and Drying Your Leather Motorbike Gloves